 For those of you looking for a little more adventure and activity, Fraser’s Hill also has several hiking trails you can explore.
 They are beautiful and allow you to connect with nature.
 Expect to find small waterfalls and hundreds of species of birds on your way uphill and turn your day trip from KL truly meaningful.

-How to reach: The most convenient way to reach Fraser’s hill is by hiring a cab from Kuala Lumpur since there are no direct public buses that can take you there.
-You can also look into hiring a self-driven vehicle for the day is you want to be a little more adventurous!
+How to reach: The most convenient way to reach Fraser’s hill is by hiring a private car from Kuala Lumpur since there are no direct public buses that can take you there.

 Located about an hour’s drive from Kuala Lumpur, Kuala Selangor is an underrated day trip destination you’ve got to check out.
 This quaint little town is home to one of the largest colonies of fireflies in the world!
 Post 7 pm, millions of fireflies come out and light up the forests surrounding the Selangor River.
 A starry affair, in the truest sense!
 Imagine slowly rowing down the river while watching the magical fireflies in full bloom in the adjacent forests.
 This is probably not what you had imagined your visit to KL would entail, but trust me, this is worth every bit of effort.
 Kuala Selangor also has several small seafood restaurants that serve delicious, fresh food, which you can try after your little river cruise.
-So if you are starting to create a Kuala Lumpur itinerary for 2 days or maybe longer, Kuala Selangor is one day tour you should definitely include.
+So if you are planning a short day trip from KL, a Kuala Selangor day trip is a must in your itinerary.

 All you beach bums, time to rejoice!
 Finally a beach-side getaway from Kuala Lumpur.
 This small town, about 100 kilometres away from the city is the perfect spot to head to if you’re looking for some sun, sand and sea.
 Not that there’s any lack of sun in Kuala Lumpur, but sunshine always feels better when you’re on the beach, right? 😀 My favourite way to unwind on a day trip from KL to Port Dickson (or PD, as the locals like to call it) is to gorge on delicious seafood and spend a lazy day on the popular Blue Lagoon beach.
 A quick swim in the sea is also good if you’re looking for some respite from the heat.